-Corn grown for grain may be insured under the crop revenue coverage (CRC) plan of insurance if planted on insurable acreage located in a county with applicable actuarial documents.
+Soybeans may be insured under the crop revenue coverage (CRC) plan of insurance if planted on insurable acreage located in a county with applicable actuarial documents.

 CRC provides protection against a decline in market prices as well as a shortfall in production.
 The guarantee is in dollars and a loss situation occurs when the dollar value of your production falls below your dollar guarantee.
 CRC offers protection whether prices rise or fall: